o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-node-definition-reference.md

 ## <a href="#grammar"></a> Grammar

-The Script Canvas Grammar nodes are nodes that have a direct translation into the backend's execution format, currently this is the Lua language.
-It is not generally required to create new grammar nodes if the Script Canvas Nodeable format is sufficient, but in some situations it may be desired to extend the Script Canvas grammar.
+Grammar nodes are nodes that have a direct translation into the backend's execution format, which is Lua.
+You do not need to create new grammar nodes if the Script Canvas Nodeable format is sufficient.
+However, in some situations it might be desirable to extend the Script Canvas grammar.

-There are many shared elements and attributes between the Grammar nodes and the node definitions, this part of the guide will cover the differences.
+There are many shared elements and attributes between the grammar nodes and the node definitions.
+This section will cover the differences.

 ### In